-So, how do you, as a graduating radiology resident or fellow, begin to approach finding a job in this competitive landscape?
-We are going to cover the essentials for finding a quality job in these difficult radiology markets.
+How do you, as a graduating radiology resident or fellow, begin to approach finding a job in this competitive landscape?
+We are going to cover the essentials for finding a quality job in these problematic radiology markets.
 I will divide the essentials into the following sections: networking, diversification of skills, location, recommendations, and research/national organization involvement.

 Networking, Networking, Networking!!!